 Fox Canyon GMA

-Groundwater Management Agency
+Fox Canyon Groundwater Management Agency

 The Fox Canyon Groundwater Management Agency (FCGMA) manages and protects both confined and unconfined aquifers within several groundwater basins underlying the southern portion of Ventura County.
 The FCGMA is an independent special district, separate from the County of Ventura or any city government.
 It was created by the California Legislature in 1983 to oversee Ventura County’s vital groundwater resources.
 All lands lying above the deep Fox Canyon aquifer account for more than half of the water needs for 0.7 million residents in the cities of Ventura, Oxnard, Port Hueneme, Camarillo, and Moorpark, plus the unincorporated communities of Saticoy, El Rio, Somis, Moorpark Home Acres, Nyeland Acres, Leisure Village, Point Mugu and Montalvo.